react-cosmos/react-cosmos/README.md

 Data exploration framework

-Cosmos emphasizes on **data-driven navigation, full-screen visualizations and seamless routing**, powered by an effective state-caching time machine.
+Cosmos emphasizes on **data-driven navigation, full-screen visualizations and blazing fast routing**, powered by an effective state-caching time machine.

 Built on top of the great [**React**](http://facebook.github.io/react/), implementing a **uniform Component model.** The Component is a self-contained,